Grading scheme

 • Follow up with the instructor and relevant unit(s) to ensure that the student has completed both the academic requirement and the educational/restorative justice path by the agreed-upon deadline(s).

-• If the student completes all required components with integrity, the name is kept on file with the CAS Dean’s Office but not sent to the Office of Student Resolutions (OSR).
+• If the student completes all required components with integrity, the name is kept on file with the CAS Dean’s Office and sent to the Office of Student Resolutions (OSR) only for tracking purposes.
 An email is sent to the instructor, AD, and student to confirm completion of the Educational Pathway requirements.
 Any subsequent incidents of suspected academic misconduct will proceed through the Sanctionable Pathway.

 • If the student does not complete all required components (educational/restorative justice exercise and any additional academic work), the student’s name is referred to the OSR (same outcome as Sanctionable Pathway) and no credit is given for the academic work (an academic penalty is enforced).
 An email is sent to the instructor, AD, and student to confirm this outcome.